wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 <li> Close the dialog by clicking the red dot at the upper left corner.</li>
 </ol>

+## Within Text Editors/IDEs

+Many prefer the terminals built into VS Code and other editors/IDEs.

 ## Text wrapping

 This page contains notes for system administrators and developers,